xundeenergie/friendica/doc/account-basics.md

 It also must be unique on this system.
 This is used in many places to identify your account, and once set it cannot be changed.

 ### Directory Publishing

 The registration form also allows you to choose whether or not to list your account in the online directory of your node.
 This is like a "phone book" and you may choose to be unlisted.
 We recommend that you select 'Yes' so that other people (friends, family, etc.) will be able to find you.
 If you choose 'No', you will essentially be invisible and have few opportunities for interaction.
-Whichever you choose, this can be changed any time from your Settings page after you login.
+Whichever you choose, this can be changed any time from your Settings page after you log in.

 ### Register